justusc/deferral/README.md

 Deferral's only requirement is a C++11 compatible compiler.

-## Incorperating Deferral in your project
+## Incorporating Deferral in your project

 To integrate Deferral into your C++ projects, may choose include the header files from the `/include` directory in your project.
 Ensure your compiler supports C++11 or later, as this library utilizes modern C++ features and deduction guides for template type inference.

 1. Copy the deferral.hh file into your project.
-2. Add the Deferral repo as a submodual or subtree to your project.
+2. Add the Deferral repo as a submodule or subtree to your project.
-3. CMake `find_project(deferral)`, if deferral is installed on the system
+3. CMake `find_package(deferral)`, if deferral is installed on the system

 Deferral offers three main components: `DeferExit`, `DeferFail`, and `DeferSuccess`.
 Each of these can be used to execute code at the end of a scope depending on the exit condition: